serAnkii/serAnkii/api/notes.md

-- # tell me about yourself
+- # Tell me about yourself
-> I am ankit negi , i have done my graduation in b.tech computer science and enginnering in 2023 , i have developed a strong foundation in technical skills such as programming .data structures and software development
+> I am ankit Negi, I graduated with a B.tech in computer science and engineering in 2023, and I have developed a strong foundation in technical skills such as programming data structures and software development.
+I have worked on several projects such as social media apps and e-commerce sites.
+> Although my background is in computer science, I am very interested in this industry because I enjoy interacting with people and solving their problems.
+I believe that my technical skills can be an asset in understanding and resolving  customer issues efficiently.
+Additionally my experience with project management and teamwork with TS-foundation NGO has equipped me with strong communication skills and